 Customize your unique and unified user profile thanks to various widgets in the Core HR (appointments calendar, internal events, to-do list, new training courses…), modify your data at any time, make leave and expense requests and check your team availability status from this same dashboard.

 Through the integration platform, you can accept or reject employees’ requests and send automatic notifications to employees regarding future events.
 You will receive a weekly notification digest e-mail and reduce e-mail inbox pollution.

-Using PeopleSpheres’ integration platform increases employee engagement by giving your employees the freedom to navigate through a centralized platform and connect with your HR service at will, thus bringing employee and employer closer.
+Using PeopleSpheres’ integration platform increases employee engagement by giving your employees the freedom to navigate through a centralized platform and connect with your HR service at will, thus bringing employees and employers closer.

-Switching to PeopleSpheres’ integration platform will save you bags of time to spend on other tasks, it is easy to use, will help you to optimize the performance of your HR service and retain talent in your company.
+Switching to PeopleSpheres’ integration platform will save you loads of time to spend on other tasks, it is easy to use, will help you to optimize the performance of your HR teams and retain talent in your company.
 Speak to one of our team today to see how our integration platform can help your business.